cilerler/ata/README.md

 - **Standard** : This will run the container using the Standard Edition
 - **Enterprise** : This will run the container using the Enterprise Edition
 - **EnterpriseCore** : This will run the container using the Enterprise Edition Core
-- **<valid product id>** : This will run the container with the edition that is associated with the PID
+- **{valid product id}** : This will run the container with the edition that is associated with the PID

 For a complete list of environment variables that can be used, refer to the documentation [here](https://docs.microsoft.com/en-us/sql/linux/quickstart-install-connect-docker).